September 15, 2022

 In last words, I would like to emphasize the need to perform updates on a regular basis to maintain a healthy application.
 Underestimating this can hit our business badly in many unexpected ways.
 So, as always, prevention is better than a cure.

-If you neglect that part of development, don’t panic, but simply introduce a repair plan with slow but continuous improvement and sooner or later you can drag yourself out of trouble.
+If you neglect that part of development, don’t panic; simply introduce a repair plan with slow but continuous improvement and you can drag yourself out of trouble sooner or later.